 Magnets, Force and Trust: Designing Invisible Structure

-Magnets introduce a different kind of responsibility.
+Magnets introduce a different responsibility.

 Why Magnets?